pilotmoon/popclipweb/site/dev/js-environment.md

 ## Bundled libraries

-Some libraries from NPM are available to load by scripts.
+Some libraries from [NPM](https://www.npmjs.org/) are bundled within the PopClip app itself, and are available to load by scripts.
 These are:

 | Library        | Version | Description                    |
 | -------------- | ------- | ------------------------------ |